gsc229/vanity-numbers/RUNPYTHONAPP.md

 TEST_NUMBER_5
 ```
 You can set those same variables in a .env file in the root.

-If you aren't keen on setting up Pipenv, you can create your own variables in the code.
+***If you want to skip setting up Pipenv***, you can hard code your own phone number variables in the test_phone_numbers list in time_test.py.

-Valid phone numbers take the form 1-555-555-5555, +15555555555.
+Valid phone number strings take the form 1-555-555-5555, +15555555555.
 As long as they have 11 numbers total and 1 as the country code they will pass validation.

 ## Testing The Application